isomerpages/gb-assist/pages/solutionrepo/solution1478.md

 ---
-title: Flange Facer
+title: Torque Multiplier
 permalink: /productivity-solutions-grant/solutionrepo/solution1478
 ---

 #### Description

-The flange facer is a cutting tool which prepares flange faces to ensure they have a perfect seal when assembled.
-This ensures the integrity of the flange joint for operations.
-The flange facer is usually pneumatically powered.
-Time is saved during operation as there can be less rework.
+The electrically powered torque multiplier is a compact and lightweight tool that provides repeatable precision when tightening bolts.
+The torque and angle settings are determined on the display which enables a convenient way of controlling the tool.
+Time is also saved during operation.

 #### Details of Solution